 Horne himself can sound like a revolutionary in front of a radical audience while sounding like a progressive Democrat to a liberal audience.
 In his Book TV interview, host Peter Slen asks Horne directly how he identifies himself politically.
 Horne replies “my late friend Manning Marable calls himself [a] radical democrat.
 I accept that term.”
 He tells Slen that he identifies himself according to many labels, including socialist, anti-fascist, black liberation militant, peace activist, feminist, and humanitarian: “I think I have multiple identities I embrace.”
 When the interviewer asks point-blank if he’s a Communist, Horne jokes that “some of my best friends are Communists.
 I don’t run in horror from the label,” and leaves it at that (0:28).
 So by his own account, Horne identifies as neither a Marxist nor a Communist, though he doesn’t explicitly repudiate either.

 In his essay titled “The New American Socialism,” collected in the 1996 anthology Radical Democracy: Identity, Citizenship and the State, Marable lays out a programmatic vision for an American leftist movement for the 21st century.
 This “radical democratic” platform reads a lot like a boilerplate manifesto for an inclusive, non-sectarian, non-Communist left; Marable specifies that one of its foundational principles should be that the “Leninist vanguard-party model of social change, evolving in the context of a highly authoritarian, underdeveloped society devoid of any tradition of civil liberties and human rights, has finally been thoroughly discredited,” promising “simply a recipe for disaster.”
-Marable was writing this only a quarter century after the explicitly Leninist vanguard party known as the Black Panthers posed what J. Edgar Hoover called “the greatest threat to the internal security of the United States”; their ideological comrades included numerous other black Marxist-Leninist groups like the Revolutionary Action Movement and the Black Guerilla Family.
+Marable was writing this only a quarter-century after the explicitly Leninist vanguard party known as the Black Panthers posed what J. Edgar Hoover called “the greatest threat to the internal security of the United States”; their ideological comrades included numerous other black Marxist-Leninist groups like the Revolutionary Action Movement and the Black Guerrilla Family.
 In a critique of Manning Marable’s 2014 book on Malcolm X, Amiri Baraka says that “whatever Marable is saying or pointing out, in the end, is to convince us of the superiority of social democracy which he refers to as ‘the Left,’ which is anything from DSA to the Trotskyists,” over anything more radical or revolutionary.
 In other words, the “radical democratic” Left is an agglomeration of the same factions that have always constituted the permissible Western Left, from social democrats to “democratic socialists,” who have always said the revolution will not be revolutionary.
+To be a “radical democrat,” then, is to be an anti-communist.

 If Horne is a communist or Marxist, and he feels compelled to hide it, then his earlier claims that official anti-communism is a shadow of its former self is misinformation.
-If, however, his words are taken at face-value, then it’s further testament to how much those who occupy the commanding economic heights fear Communism more than anything.
+If, however, his words are taken at face-value, then it’s further testament to how much those who occupy the commanding economic heights fear Communism and a genuine Communist perspective, more than anything else.

 Special thanks to Kevin Dooley for discussing ideas and offering proofreading help.